Welcome to the Camberley Clay Club, established in 1979.

-Most events (other than the Down the Line and Two Man Flurry shoots) are 50-bird English Sporting competitions (2016 has two 60-bird shoots), usually consisting of six stands.
+Most events (other than the Down the Line and Two Man Flurry shoots) are 50-bird (occasionally 60-bird) English Sporting competitions, usually consisting of six stands.
 Every shoot is individually planned and set up by a dedicated band of volunteer members.
 You never know what to expect; you may find some stands really tough going whilst on other stands you leave puzzled as to how you missed that one ’easy’ crosser!

 Spread throughout the club’s shooting year (which starts in January) is the CCC Knockout Cup competition.
 The first round has every member competing against another, the winner then moving on to the second round, and so on.
 The sixth round (usually taking place in October) is the final round where the two top guns compete for first and second places and the two runners-up for third and fourth places.

 Some of the competitions are restricted (eg, the two Ladies Cups, the Veterans Trophy and the Side by Side Cup), with non-competing members shooting these either as practice shoots or as one of the Knockout Cup rounds.

 We are ‘twinned’ with the RAF Odiham Clay Pigeon Club.
 They visit us in the Spring and the shoot scores of the top ten shooters of each club are recorded.
 When we visit them in the Autumn the same thing happens and the two totals are added together to see which club wins.
 Sometimes it’s close, sometimes it’s not!